The Blind Leading the Naked

 The Blind Leading the Naked is the third album by Violent Femmes.
 It was produced by Jerry Harrison of Talking Heads and released in 1986.
 The title is a play on the figure of speech "the blind leading the blind."

 The Blind Leading the Naked was the band's first album to reach the Billboard 200 chart, peaking at number 84, and its only one to chart in Britain.

+A version labeled Remastered 2026 with release date April 10, 2026 appeared for download only at Bandcamp.com and streaming on Amazon Music and includes previously import-only bonus track "World Without Mercy" as the final song.
+A yellow color-vinyl release scheduled for Record Store Day in U.S.A., Saturday, April 18, 2026 appears not to include the extra song.